From meat to sides to dessert, this is the perfect menu to serve on July 4th or at any summer outdoor barbecue or summer gathering.

 Here is one of the best and easiest menus for foods that will feed a crowd~and make them feel all the celebratory barbecue feels (without firing up the grill).
 I hope something on the list suits you!!
 If so, please let me hear from you!
 Have a safe and happy holiday!!!

 Appetizer: Redneck Charcuterie

 If there is one appetizer that causes a stir, it is this pimento cheese served “redneck charcuterie” style.
 It is a fun, novel, and delicious way to keep appetites at bay until lunch or dinner.
 Grill already fired up?
-Throw the sausage on first and finish with barbecue sauce.
-This will be next level delicious.
+Throw on the sausage first and finish with barbecue sauce.
+This will be next-level delicious.

 Main dish: Baby Back Ribs and Boston Butt

 You won’t believe how easy it is to make these fall-off-the-bone baby back ribs.
 Folks rave over them, and all you need is the oven.
 These require some prep a day or two ahead, but it is easy~just time your steps accordingly.